 The consistent concentration of the mind along with Yama and other limbs of yoga on Pancha Bhuta (Five Elements)and their Parts in the body is Dharana which is the means for crossing the ocean of life.

-From hip to the knee is the region of Apas (Water) which is crescent in form and Silver white is her colour.
+Likewise, from the hip to the knee is the region of Apas (Water) which is crescent in form and Silver white is her color.
 Having filled the Prana in the region, it should be meditated upon for ten Ghatikas (4 hours).

-From navel to the nose the region of Vayu (Air).
-By performing Kumbhaka in that region, it should be meditated upon as shape of sacrificial Altar with a colour of smoke for twenty Ghatikas (Eight Hours).
+Moreover, from the navel to the nose the region of Vayu (Air).
+Performing Kumbhaka in that region, it should be meditated upon as the shape of a sacrificial Altar with a color of smoke for twenty Ghatikas (Eight Hours).

-From nose to the Brahmarandhra is the region of Akash (ether).
-By performing Kumbhaka there, it should be meditated upon as the colour of ether with the brightness of Collyrium.
+Likewise, from the nose to the Brahmarandhra is the region of Akash (ether).
+Performing Kumbhaka there, it should be meditated upon as the color of the ether with the brightness of Collyrium.

-The yogi should assume the functioning of waking state starting from navel to the heart, the functioning of dreaming state at the throat, the functioning of sleeping state at the palate, the functioning of the fourth state Turya is fixed in the brow and beyond the fourth state Turyatita as transcended Brahman at Brahmarandhra.
+The yogi should assume the functioning of the waking state starting from the navel to the heart, the functioning of the dreaming state at the throat, the functioning of the sleeping state at the palate, the functioning of the fourth state Turya is fixed in the brow and beyond the fourth state Turyatita as transcended Brahman at Brahmarandhra.
 Atman is Turya and Lord Vishnu is Turyatita.

 The yogi should meditate on the Vishnu, seated in the lotus of the heart with the radiance of thousands of Suns.
-Lord Vishnu should be meditated upon as the universe, as the clear ether, who has several shapes merged in one, several faces and shoulders with weapons and several colours with the radiance of Suns.
+Lord Vishnu should be meditated upon as the universe, as the clear ether, which has several shapes merged in one, several faces and shoulders with weapons, and several colors with the radiance of Suns.
 All functioning of his mind will cease to be.

 He who meditates the deity as the form of the universe in the lotus of his heart, the deity shines before his very eyes.
-Aham Brahmasmi (I am the Brahman) is attitude maintained with reference to Jivatman as well as Paramatman and the both.
-This is known as Samadhi that is devoid of all functioning.
-He attains the Brahman and never goes back to the worldly affairs.
-He will attain peace in his mind after knowing the underlying truth like fire exhausted without fuel.
-After finding nothing to grasp, the yogi will gain the knowledge of seeing the universe as the aggregate of illusions and dreams and get himself dissolved in the transcendent existence.
-He who treats this worldly life as a dream and strongly believes in the existence of Atman attains liberation
+Aham Brahmasmi (I am the Brahman) is an attitude maintained regarding Jivatman as well as Paramatman and both.
+This is Samadhi which is devoid of all functioning.
+Moreover, he attains the Brahman and never goes back to worldly affairs.
+Also, he will attain peace in his mind after knowing the underlying truth as fire is exhausted without fuel.
+After finding nothing to grasp, the yogi will gain the knowledge of seeing the universe as the aggregate of illusions and dreams and get himself merged with the transcendent existence.
+Hence, he who treats this worldly life as a dream and strongly believes in the existence of Atman attains liberation.

 Reference: Sanskrit Text Reference